Hon. Sir William Cornwallis

 He returned home towards the end of the year with the Jamaica convoy, spending a good deal of the voyage personally nursing the sick Captain Horatio Nelson who had taken ill during the San Juan expedition, and had been brought aboard the Lion as a passenger.
 Having had his command refitted and coppered at Portsmouth, he participated in Vice-Admiral George Darby’s relief of Gibraltar on 12 April 1781, and in June was appointed to the Canada 74 in succession to Captain Sir George Collier.
 Whilst at sea his crew refused to fight as they had not received a backlog of pay, but they soon changed their tune when Cornwallis threatened to place them alongside an enemy.
 In August the Canada sailed to North America as part of Rear-Admiral Hon.
 Robert Digby’s force, and there transferred to Rear-Admiral Sir Samuel Hood’s Leeward Islands-bound fleet.

-On 25/ 26 January 1782 he fought at the Battle of St. Kitts, affording great support to the beleaguered rear in the approach to the anchorage.
+On 25/ 26 January 1782 he fought at the Battle of St. Kitts, affording great support to the beleaguered rear in the approach to the anchorage and suffering one man killed and twelve wounded.
 He subsequently fought in the centre at the Battle of the Saintes on 12 April 1782, where he received the surrender of the Hector 74 and brought the mighty French flagship Ville de Paris 104 to action, thereby allowing ships of Hood’s division to come up and capture her.
 His zeal in pursuing the fleeing French ships was contrary to that of his commander-in-chief, and in consequence he was quite critical of Admiral Sir George Rodney’s conduct.
+During the battle the Canada lost twelve men killed and thirty-three wounded.

-At the end of July 1782 the Canada left for England with the prizes from the battle in convoy under the orders of Rear-Admiral Thomas Graves, suffering hurricane damage in the storm of 16 September which claimed the Ville de Paris and many other vessels, and eventually arriving home in October.
+At the end of July 1782 the Canada left for England with the prizes from the battle in convoy under the orders of Rear-Admiral Thomas Graves, suffering damage in Central Atlantic Hurricane of September which claimed the Ville de Paris and many other vessels, and eventually arriving home in October.
 Many years later Cornwallis responded publicly to Graves’ accusation that he had ensured the safety of the Canada without thought for the flagship by stating that at the time the Canada was also in a sinking condition.

 Cornwallis was appointed to the year-old Ganges in January 1783 but left her in the following month.
-In March he joined the yacht Royal Charlotte which he retained until his appointment for two months to the Robust 74 in October 1787, the year in which he also enjoyed an elevation to the honorary rank of colonel of marines.
+In March he joined the yacht Royal Charlotte which he retained until his appointment for two months to the Robust 74 at Chatham during the Dutch armament from October 1787, the year in which he also enjoyed an elevation to the honorary rank of colonel of marines.

 At the end of the 1788 he was appointed commodore and commander-in-chief in India where his brother was the governor-general, sailing with his flag in the Crown 64, Captain James Cornwallis, and with a small squadron of two frigates and two sloops in company.
 Such was the anxiety amongst the junior officers of the fleet for active service that he was inundated with requests for employment.
 After arriving in the summer of 1789 he joined the war against Tippoo Sahib, and this led to difficulties with the French in that part of the world when the old enemy declared that his force exceeded that agreed between the great powers.
 Matters came to a head on 19 November 1791 when his frigates overpowered the French frigate Résolue 32 after a brief engagement.
 He also had to deal with several petty affairs, such as that over Captain Isaac Schomberg’s dispute with the Madras authorities on 13 September 1790.